-How we manage your homeowners or condominium association in Oak Hill
+How we deal with your homeowners or condominium association in Oak Hill

-We require that the renter abide by all community and association covenants.
-To help us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association covenants.
+To help us in this endeavor, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over your old passes before new passes can be issued.
+In some communities, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a handy reference for property owners in Oak Hill
+a good source for landlords in Oak Hill

-- Before you rent out your rental property in Oak Hill
+- Before you move a tenant into your rental in Oak Hill

 - Collections and evictions